Telent

-Telent Technology Services Limited (styled as telent) is a British radio, telecommunications, and digital infrastructure systems installation and services provision company.
-The name was used from 2006 for those parts of the United Kingdom and German services businesses of Marconi Corporation (formerly General Electric Company, GEC) which had not been acquired by Ericsson.
-Companies with Marconi in their name can trace their ultimate origins, through mergers and takeovers, to The Marconi Company Ltd, founded by Guglielmo Marconi in 1897 as The Wireless Telegraph & Signal Company.
+Telent Technology Services Limited is a British radio, telecommunications, and digital infrastructure systems installation and services provision company.
+The name is used from 2006 for those parts of the United Kingdom and German services businesses of Marconi Corporation (formerly General Electric Company, GEC) which had not been acquired by Ericsson.
+Companies with Marconi in their name can trace their ultimate origins, through mergers and takeovers, to The Marconi Company Ltd., founded by Guglielmo Marconi in 1897 as The Wireless Telegraph & Signal Company.

+In August 2025, Telent was acquired by M Group Services (a business of CVC Capital Partners).

 History

 The company's predecessor was formed in September 1961 as GEC Telecommunications Limited, a division of the GEC conglomerate.
 In 1988 the division became part of the GEC Plessey Telecommunications joint venture, and following the breakup of GPT during the 1990s it was renamed Marconi Communications Limited in 1998, when GEC decided to switch to use the better known Marconi brand name which it had owned for some time.

 In January 2006, following Ericsson's acquisition of most Marconi assets, including the rights to the Marconi name, the remaining UK and German services business of Marconi Corporation which was not acquired and no longer had the rights to use the Marconi name was renamed Telent.
 In May 2007, Telent announced its move from Coventry to Warwick's Opus 40 business park.

-In November 2007 Telent, which had inherited GEC's £2.5 billion pension scheme with several tens of thousands of members, was purchased by Pension Corporation for £400 million; the following month its shares were delisted and Telent became a private company.
+In November 2007 Telent, which had inherited GEC's £2.5 billion pension scheme with several tens of thousands of members, was purchased by Pension Insurance Corporation for £400 million; the following month its shares were delisted and Telent became a private company.

-In 2008 Telent made various acquisitions, including intelligent traffic systems group TSEU in March, leading communications infrastructure provider, the Alan Campbell Group, in July and telecoms service provider Premises Networks in September.
+In 2008 Telent made various acquisitions, including intelligent traffic systems group TSEU in March, communications infrastructure provider, the Alan Campbell Group, in July and telecoms service provider Premises Networks in September.

 In September 2019 the pension scheme, described by Telent as a "disproportionately large liability", was bought out by Rothesay Life.
+From around this time, a controlling stake in Telent was held by the American private equity investment firm J.C.
+Flowers.

 In September 2020, it was announced that Telent were awarded a contract with Openreach to support a £12 billion project for the UK's largest ultrafast broadband build, which would bring 'Full Fibre' broadband to thousands of homes and businesses.

+In August 2025, Telent was acquired for an undisclosed sum by M Group services, an infrastructure services provider operating across the UK and Ireland.
+At that time Telent had around £500m in annual revenues, and the acquisition increased M Group's pro-forma revenue to over £3 billion.
+M Group has been owned by the British private equity firm CVC Capital Partners since June 2024.